 - represent ELI publicly in a manner consistent with our mission and values

 - manage events and projects effectively and efficiently while producing high quality deliverables

 - collaborate effectively with others

 - effectively manage multiple projects/events and establish priorities with moderate supervision

-- confidentially and professionally communicate and interact with experts in the environmental field
+- confidentially and professionally communicate and interact with experts in all aspects of the environmental field

 - Health/Dental/Vision insurance